Online Voting System

 Through its residency in Vantage Ventures, Skypunch Technology has formed a partnership with the West Virginia University John Chambers College of Business and Economics, recognized as a National Center of Excellence for Cybersecurity in Critical Infrastructure.
 This relationship means that professors with expertise in cybersecurity lead students through such exercises as:

 The relationship is a win-win as it provides students with an experential learning model in a real-world environment while Skypunch enjoys the benefit of having many different sets of eyes perform various assessments.
-It should be noted that the students might be freshmen, or they might be gradudate level students already in the workforce as cybersecurity professionals.

 Code and Package Scanning